The Premium Debate: Subscriber views on the new IRD rules for bach owners - NZ Herald

 OPINION

-Have your say by going to dailypost.co.nz and becoming a Premium subscriber.
+Have your say by going to bayofplentytimes.co.nz and becoming a Premium subscriber.

 Unbelievable.
 Our family bach has been in a trust for over 30 years and it is there for family and friends to use.
 That is our property and no way am I going to inform the tax department that family is staying there for a holiday but they did pay for some toilet paper and washing up liquid as a contribution.
 What [is] this lot thinking as they certainly try to destroy the joy in our country whenever they can.
 Surely they have more important things to worry about.